 Many years ago, Dr. Perkins had conducted experiments using a tiny magnet to directly transmit sound vibrations to the eardrum.
 The patients in those studies were amazed by the quality of sound they heard through this ‘direct drive’ approach.
 However, no one had found a way to commercialize the idea since then.
 Dr. Perkins took his original idea of a contact lens-like solution for the ear and founded Earlens, where he is Chief Medical Officer

 True to his innovative nature, Dr. Perkins is now driving another revolution within the hearing industry.
 “Have you ever met anyone who said ‘I love how music sounds through my hearing aid?’
 Probably not.
 But our patients say, ‘I love listening to music with Earlens’.

 By directly vibrating the eardrum, we are providing those important sound frequencies that they have gradually missed over the years.
 People are rediscovering the beauty of sound and are doing so without the need for surgery.”

-To meet Dr. Perkins and learn more about preserving your hearing health, register for a complimentary seminar by calling 650-930-9561, or signing up here.
+To meet Dr. Perkins and learn more about preserving your hearing health, register for a complimentary hearing consultation by calling (650) 366-3636 or signing up here.